robcarver17/pysystemtrade/docs/userguide.md

 system=futures_system()

-## Parse the existing rules in the config (not required if you're going to backtest first as this will call this method doing it's normal business)
+## Parse the existing rules in the config (not required if you're going to backtest first as this will call this method doing its normal business)
 system.rules.trading_rules()